 Social news site Reddit hit 3.4 billion page views in August when President Obama hosted a live “Ask Me Anything” interview.
-Reddit’s brief moment in the mainstream allowed Reddit users to submit questions to the President, subsequently crashing the site.
+Reddit’s brief moment in the mainstream allowed the site’s users to submit questions to President, subsequently crashing the site.

 That President Obama took the time to connect directly with this niche social network is a telling sign.
 It speaks to the influence niche social networks can have on mainstream culture.